John Stedronsky

 John Stedronsky (June 22, 1849 – May 11, 1924) was an American third baseman in Major League Baseball for the 1879 Chicago White Stockings.
-He was the first Austrian in the history of Major League Baseball.
+A Czech, he was the first person born in the Austrian Empire in the history of Major League Baseball.

 Jan Štědronský was born in Štědronín, Bohemia, Austrian Empire on June 22, 1849, and his family emigrated to the United States in 1853.
 He married and had five children.
 Stedronsky suffered a stroke and died on May 11, 1924.
 He was buried at Woodland Cemetery in Cleveland, Ohio.